Mandred009/RL_Concepts/README.md

 Any contribution and details on mistakes would be highly appreciated.

+Note:
-Note: 1) Ignore or delete the mujoco file if you want.
+i) Ignore or delete the mujoco file if you want.

-      2) Runs folder is for Tensorboard log files
+ii) Runs folder is for Tensorboard log files